-Artifact Correction Switched On for Averaging × Artifact Correction may distort brain topographies.
-For discrete source analysis it is preferable to use uncorrected data and include artifact topographies in the source n nodel.
-Press: Yes to turn off artifact correction No to use it nevertheless Cancel to quit averaging Yes No Cancel
+Artifact Correction × Artifact Correction may distort brain topographies.
+For discrete source analysis it is preferable to use uncorrected data and include artifact topographies in the source model. process without artifact correction, load artifact coefficients for result C process without artifact correction, do not load artifact coefficients for result C process with artifact correction OK Cancel

-- 20. Open the Besa Simulator \ model.avr file.
+- 19. Open the Besa Simulator \ model.avr file.
 This is a modeled ERP data which was used during simulation.
 Press CTRI-L on the keyboard.
 In the displayed dialog, press Browse... in the section Coregistration Select file (.sfh). file EEGfMRI_rest_auditorysim.sfh file from the experiment's main folder.
 Highlight a block of data and right-click on it.
 Select Source Analysis from popup menu.
-Select an interval from -100 to 300 ms and set filters as specified: low cutoff filter of 0.5 Hz, 6 dB/Octave, forward and high Cutoff filter of 20 Hz, 24 dB/Octave, zero-phase shift. - 21.
+Select an interval from -100 to 300 ms and set filters as specified: low cutoff filter of 0.5 Hz, 6 dB/Octave, forward and high Cutoff filter of 20 Hz, 24 dB/Octave, zero-phase shift. - 20.
 In the Source Analysis window, insert two dipolar sources by double clicking twice into the head schemes in the right area of the window.
 Select a fitting interval of 70 ms to 95 ms. Select Individual FEM as head model.
 Press the All fit button and then the Start fit button.
 Dipoles are located perfectly in the auditory cortex and the residual variance is almost equal to zero.

-- 22. Minimize the Source Analysis window and go back to the main BESA Research Window.
-Press the -F button to go back to the averaged file: EEGfMRI_rest_auditorysim_av2.fsg. - 23.
-You will note that ERPs are highly contaminated with artifacts.
-Press Artifact / Load... and select the previously automatically created file: EEGfMRI_rest_auditorysim.atf.
-Press Artifact / Options... and switch Model of Brain Activity to Surrogate (use the default model: BR_Brain Regions_LR.bsa).
-Press OK to close the dialog. - 24.
+- 21. Minimize the Source Analysis window and go back to the main BESA Research Window.
+Press the -F button to go back to the averaged file: EEGfMRI_rest_auditorysim_av2.fsg. - Press Artifact / Options... and switch Model of Brain Activity to Surrogate (use the default model: BR_Brain Regions_LR.bsa).
+Press OK to close the dialog. - 23.
 Increase the High cutoff filter to 20Hz, 24dB/Octave, zero-phase shift.
 Highlight a block of data by left mouse-drag and right-click on it.
 Select Source Analysis from the popup menu.
-Select an interval from -100 to 300 ms. Make sure that the following filters are specified: low cutoff filter of 0.5Hz, 6dB/Octave, forward and high Cutoff filter of 20Hz, 24dB/Octave, zero-phase shift.
+Select an interval from -100 to 300 ms. Make sure that the following filters are specified: low cutoff filter of 0.5Hz, 6dB/Octave, forward and high Cutoff filter of 20Hz, 24dB/Octave, zero-phase shift. - 24.
+Note that the previous model does not explain all of the signal.
+Disable both dipoles from the previous model by clicking on the On button beside each dipole waveform to switch to Off.
+Insert two new dipolar sources by double clicking twice in the head schemes in the right window area.
+Select a fitting interval from 70 ms to 95 ms by left mouse-drag over the waveforms.
+Make sure that Individual FEM is selected as head model at the top right.

-Artifact Correction ? $\times$
+Artifact Correction ? Х

 Select Topographies Estimate Signal

 Surrogate Model: Regularization

 Artifact (%): 0.0 Brain (%): 2.0

 Surrogate Model: PCA threshold Min.
 Variance (%): 1.0

-Model of Brain Activity C Adaptive I Surrogate C None (SSP - Regression) Surrogate dipole model (.bsa) TogateModels\BR_Brain Regions_LR.bsa Browse
+Model of Brain Activity Adaptive Surrogate None (SS Surrogate dipole model (.bsa) rogateModels\BR_Brain Regions_LR.bsa P - Regression) Browse Brain Act View Wav

-OK Cancel Help
+ОК Cancel Help )